tchumley/tchumley.github.io/docs/misc/summer-activities/index.md

 > My group was the Stat group, which tried to develop a new linear-rank-type test for interval-censored survival data based on the proportional odds model.
 Since I am now double majoring in Mathematics and Stat-Econ, this research is closely related to my majors.
 This summer research gave me a new impression of what research was and allowed me to see what the research would be like in a "pure" stat field, which strengthened my thinking of applying for graduate school.
 >
 > Advice: Be well prepared for the REU application; it will be much more competitive than I previously expected.

+**Astrid Zhao '24** did an internship at Morgan Stanley as a Technology Analyst.

+> Advice: Apply early.

 ### Archive